5 strategies for building a talent roadmap

 This kind of workforce doesn’t just appear.
 They’re created by leadership teams who’ve done their homework.
-They’ve taken a close look at their industry and market, the demands and motivations of their customers and how technology can be leveraged across the board.
+They’ve taken a close look at their industry and market, the demands and motivations of their customers, and how talent acquisition technology can be leveraged for a more efficient recruiting process across the board.

-This is a document—yes, you should write it down—that lays out the steps necessary to attract and nurture the mix of employees your business needs to compete.
-The best of these recognize that there’s no single “type” of effective employee: Businesses need skilled managers as well as skilled craftspeople, motivated warehouse workers as well as personable customer service representatives.
+A talent map is a document — yes, you should write it down — that lays out the steps necessary to attract and nurture the mix of employees your business needs to compete, now and in the future.
+The best of these recognize that there’s no single “type” of effective employee; businesses need skilled managers as well as skilled craftspeople, motivated warehouse workers as well as personable customer service representatives.

 There’s no question that creating a talent roadmap is a tall order.
 By considering these five strategies, you’ll take a solid first step.